resource-watch/slate/source/includes/tutorial/webdev_mapbox_quickstart/_quickstart_webmap.md

 With the flexible Layer definitions, all configuration can be saved server-side, so the front-end work only requires linking the API responses to the technologies that implement the complex features.

+The scope of the current tutorial will not cover the `/query` endpoint, but such content will be made available in the future.

 ## Software specification
 The specification for the webapp is: